thisissoon/API-Specification/README.md

 * `PUT /products/123/reviews/456` - Updates the review in it's entirety
 * `PATCH /products/123/reviews/456` - Partially updates a review
 * `DELETE /products/123/reviews/456` - Deletes the review
+* `OPTIONS /products/123/reviews/456` - Tells what methods are supported by the resource

 ### External Relations